Control effectiveness and continuity assumption

 COA assesses the operation of risk management framework of the units by performing risk-based audits.
 These audits review the key processes and activities for the specific units.
 By means of these audits, COA closes the risk management cycle and provides additional assurance to the Managing Board as to the effectiveness of the design and operation of the risk management and internal control systems.

 COA reports its audit results to the Managing Board and Executive Committee twice a year.
 COA also shares an overview with the Audit Committee of the Supervisory Board and communicates the executive summary of each audit report to Geraldine Matchett in her capacity as CFO and Co-CEO and to Dimitri de Vreeze in his capacity as Co-CEO.

-In 2020, COA carried out 58 audits.
-Due to COVID-19 restrictions, most of the 2020 audits were executed remotely via video calls using Microsoft Teams.
-Trials were initiated for the use of smart glasses to be able to observe local situations in plants, labs and offices.
+In 2022, COA carried out 50 audits.
+Thanks to the improved COVID-19 situation, COA was able to conduct almost half of the audits on site in 2022, which increased the assurance level.
 In general, audit findings are considered opportunities for improvement as part of a healthy learning culture.
-In virtually all of the audited areas (e.g., Operations, IT, Finance, Safety, Health & Environment (SHE), Quality, Commercial) the expected DSM standard was achieved.
+In virtually all of the audited areas (e.g., Operations, IT, Finance, Cybersecurity, Safety, Health & Environment (SHE), Quality and Commercial), the expected DSM standard was achieved.
 In the rare event of insufficient follow-up on a finding, the Director of COA escalated that finding to the Co-CEOs.